 Osteoporosis is a disease that happens when your body loses too much bone, makes too little bone or both.
 This leads to weaker bones that can break more easily.

-In honor of National Osteoporosis Month, Mandy Fawcett, a physician assistant in AAMC Orthopedics’ Osteoporosis Program, sat down for a Q&A to discuss her work treating patients with osteoporosis and why it’s so important to take good care of your bones.
+In honor of World Osteoporosis Day, Mandy Fawcett, a physician assistant in AAMC Orthopedics’ Osteoporosis Program, sat down for a Q&A to discuss her work treating patients with osteoporosis and why it’s so important to take good care of your bones.

 Mandy, you work with Orthopedic Surgeon Dr. Christina Morganti at AAMG Orthopedics in the Osteoporosis Program.
 What got you interested in the field?